JonathanTylerWeber/translate-web-app/README.md

 ### Features

 1. **Translation:** Users can translate text from English to Chinese or from Chinese to English.
-2. **Search History:** Users can view their translation history on the "History" page.
+2. **Search History:** Users can view their translation history on the "History" page and delete or save searches.
-3. **Save/Unsave Searches:** Users can save or unsave translations to easily access them later on the "Saved Searches" page.
+3. **Save/Unsave Searches:** Users can save or unsave translations to easily access them later on the "Saved Searches" page as well as delete searches.
 4. **Password Reset:** Users can request a password reset if they forget their password.
 5. **Responsive Design:** The app is designed to be responsive and accessible on various devices.

 ### User Flow

 1. **Home Page (/)**
-   - Users land on the home page, where they are presented with basic information about the Translate Web App.
+   - Users land on the home page, with a stylistic design.

 2. **Translate Page (/translate)**
    - Users navigate to the Translate page where they can input text and choose the translation direction.